 Our majestic female Maine Coon cat is a true find.
-Although, Umay has a wild knack in her, she is very affectionate.
-She likes sit on top of a recliner and ambush her humans.
+Umay has everything you want in a cat.
+She is very affectionate and likes to snuggle and she has a wild knack in her and can be quite entertaining.
+Umay likes to sit on top of a recliner and ambush her humans.
 She gently catches every passerby by his or her arm.

-Nimbus is a solid blue Maine Coon and a proud father of our Maine Coon kittens.
+Nimbus is a very large solid blue Maine Coon and a proud father of our Maine Coon kittens.

 He is a new addition to our family.
 He came to us from a Maine Coon breeder in California at the age of two years.

 Nimbus adjusted to his new home amazingly fast.
-In fact, he was snuggling with us on the first day.
+He was snuggling with us on the first day.
 Nimbus has a laid-back personality.
 He follows us everywhere and loves to cuddle on the lap.

-Some people compare Maine Coons with dogs because they follow their master everywhere.
+Some people compare Maine Coons with dogs because they follow their masters everywhere.
 If that’s the case, Nimbus is the classic Maine Coon.
-He spends his time in the same room with his humans.
+He always spends his time in the same room with his humans.